 Hormonal imbalances and other conditions may affect your child's overall growth, bone and tissue development, mood and even how calories are converted into energy.
 The most common endocrine disorder in children is Type 1 diabetes, also known as juvenile diabetes.

-At Jefferson, you have access to pediatric endocrinologists from Nemours/Alfred I. duPont Hospital for Children in Center City Philadelphia who provide treatment and management of common and rare disorders of the endocrine system.
+At Jefferson, you have access to pediatric endocrinologists from Nemours Children’s Health System in Center City Philadelphia who provide treatment and management of common and rare disorders of the endocrine system.

 Diagnosing & Treating Endocrine Disorders in Children

 Our board-certified pediatric endocrinologists diagnose and treat disorders of the adrenal glands, hypothalamus, ovaries, parathyroid, pituitary gland, testes, thyroid and pancreas.
 These include:

 - Addison's disease and congenital adrenal hyperplasia

 - Disorders of sexual differentiation

 - Genetic disorders including Turner syndrome, Klinefelter syndrome, Prader-Willi syndrome and Russell-Silver syndrome

 - Hypothyroidism (congenital and acquired) and hyperthyroidism (Graves' disease)